gitlabhq/omnibus-gitlab/doc/settings/actioncable.md

 actioncable['in_app'] = true
 ```

+NOTE:
-Note: Action Cable is currently not supported for the Unicorn web server in GitLab.
+Action Cable is currently not supported for the Unicorn web server in GitLab.

 ## Configuring the worker pool size